Running Samba in a FreeBSD jail

 Create initial Samba configuration file (important parts related to “jailing” Samba are explained below).
 For Samba 4.x the name of configuration file would be

-:[global] interfaces = 192.168.0.231 bind interfaces only = yes remote announce = 192.168.0.255 map to guest = bad user [test] path = /mnt read only = yes guest ok = yes
+/usr/local/etc/smb4.conf:[global] interfaces = 192.168.0.231 bind interfaces only = yes remote announce = 192.168.0.255 map to guest = bad user [test] path = /mnt read only = yes guest ok = yesThe important parts:

-mask and the broadcast address equals to the jail’s IP address.
+interfacesline declares IP address visible to the clients: jail’s public IP address (192.168.0.231in this example, something else in your case),bind interfaces only = yestells Samba to bind only to addresses listed ininterfacesclause,remote announce = 192.168.0.255tells Samba to advertise itself on the given broadcast address, since, by default, jails use/32mask and the broadcast address equals to the jail’s IP address.
 Put the correct broadcast address here, depending on the subnet in use!- the rest of the options allow

-access and declare a single share, namedtest
+guestaccess and declare a single share, namedtest, exporting/mntfor read-only.

 Enable and start Samba services: